learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Shell/intro_to_shell.md

 # Detailed Introduction to Shell Commands

 Shell commands are the primary interface for users to interact with an operating system's services in a Unix or Unix-like environment.
-These commands are entered into a command-line interface (CLI), such as Bash in Linux or Command Prompt in Windows.
+These commands are entered into a command-line interface (CLI), such as Bash in Linux, Command Prompt in Windows, and, as of recent versions, Zsh in MacOS, which is now the default shell.

 ## What is a Shell?